American Latvian Association: History

 Following the meeting in April 1950, Ambassador Feldmanis continued to work with the representatives of the main Latvian diaspora centers to create a unified Latvian organization.
-Numerous meetings were held in the various communities (most importantly, May 24, 1950, in Philadelphia and August 5, 1950, in New York) to gain local support and to finalise the founding statutes.
+Numerous meetings were held in the various communities (most importantly, May 24, 1950, in Philadelphia and August 5, 1950, in New York) to gain local support and finalise the founding statutes.
 Mr. Feldmanis repeatedly stated that the main goal of the association will be the fight for Latvia's freedom.

-115 delegates participated at the founding congress.
+115 delegates participated in the founding congress.
 They represented local Latvian organizations and churches in the U.S. with 11,260 members in total.
 Jūlijs Feldmanis was elected to lead the congress.
 After his proposal that the founding statutes be accepted without changes, the founding delegates agreed, officially establishing the ALA.